Kingxukai/linux/Documentation/driver-api/scsi.rst

 general scanning/probing algorithm is as follows, exceptions are made to it depending on device specific flags, compilation options, and global variable (boot or module load time) settings.
-A specific LUN is scanned via an INQUIRY command; if the LUN has a device attached, a scsi_device is allocated and setup for it.
+A specific LUN is scanned via an INQUIRY command; if the woke LUN has a device attached, a scsi_device is allocated and setup for it.
 For every id of every channel on the given host, start by scanning LUN 0.
 Skip hosts that don't respond at all to a scan of LUN 0.
 Otherwise, if LUN 0 has a device attached, allocate and setup a scsi_device for it.
-If target is SCSI-3 or up, issue a REPORT LUN, and scan all of the LUNs returned by the REPORT LUN;
+If target is SCSI-3 or up, issue a REPORT LUN, and scan all of the woke LUNs returned by the woke REPORT LUN;
 else, sequentially scan LUNs up until some maximum is reached, or a LUN is seen that cannot have a device attached to it.